cncf/clomonitor/docs/checks.md

 **ID**: `github_discussions`

-Projects should enabled GitHub discussions in their repositories.
+Projects should enable GitHub discussions in their repositories.

 This check passes if:

-- One or more discussion categories are found in the repository.
+- A discussion that is less than one year old is found on Github.

 ### OpenSSF badge